At last year’s Worldwide Developer Conference, iOS 12 brought one of the most important updates to iOS devices, and that’s Siri Shortcuts.

-They’ll be able to get things done easier and faster.
-Without further ado, let’s take a closer look at what Siri Shortcuts is and how to use this app.
+Now they’ll be able to get things done easier and faster.
+Without further ado, let’s take a closer look at what Siri Shortcuts is and how to create your first Shortcuts on your iPhone.

 Each simple task that the app performs is an “action” such as setting up a timer or the calendar.
 The real power of Shortcuts lies in the ability to configure multiple actions to run in sequence to perform advanced and complicated tasks.